lamnhan066/isolate_manager/README.md

 **Note:** If you want to use Worker more effectively, convert all parameters and results to JSON (or String) before sending them.

-## **Advanced Usage** (Use your own function)
+## **Advanced Usage** (Use a custom function)

 You can control everything with this method when you want to create multiple isolates for a function.
-With this method, you can also do one-time stuff when the isolate is started or each-time stuff when you call `compute` or `sendMessage`.
+With this method, you can also do one-time stuff (`onInitial`) when the isolate is started or each-time stuff when you call `compute` or `sendMessage`.

 ### **Step 1:** Create a function of this form